The action plan is the core of your Eco-Schools work and should be developed using the results of your environmental review.

-As with every aspect of the Eco-Schools process, pupils should be involved as much as possible in the drawing up of the Action Plan.
+As with every aspect of the Eco-Schools process, students should be involved as much as possible in the drawing up of the Action Plan.

 Here are some steps you may want to follow to draw up a successful action plan:

 1. Gather the results from your Environmental Review.
-Pick out topics that you want to tackle, e.g. litter on school grounds.
+Choose the topics where you scored the lowest.
 Decide what kind of action you can take to improve these issues.

 3. Negotiate timescales for each action.
 Is the target action to be achieved in the short, medium or longer term?

 4. Decide who is to be responsible for each action.
-Wherever possible, this should involve pupils.
+Wherever possible, this should involve students.

 5. Include a section for monitoring any financial costs you may incur with your activities.